wp-plugins/serial-posts/readme.txt

 Further information about setting up and using the plugin can be found in the plugin's [Configuration Guide](http://www.studiograsshopper.ch/serial-posts/configuration/) and a comprehensive [Tutorial](http://www.studiograsshopper.ch/serial-posts/tutorial/).

+== Serial Posts list XHTML markup ==

+Please refer to the plugin's Contextual Help for an overview of the list markup.
+More detailed information can be found in the plugin's [Configuration Guide](http://www.studiograsshopper.ch/serial-posts/configuration/).